Nino-cunei/lorentz2022/5-friday/keynotes.md

 Rients: private funding.
 Is that interesting?

 Andrew Mellon could be interesting.
-Dzemila knows of grants (Rijksmuseum, art history).
+Dzemila knows of grants ([Rijksmuseum](https://www.rijksmuseum.nl/en/education/university-education/fellowship), art history [NICAS](https://www.nicas-research.nl/)).

 Wellcome Trust.
 Must be looked into.

-Lucy: early career reseaerchers.
+Lucy: early career researchers.
 What opportunities for them?

 A: Hänkel Stiftung.
 In NL: NWO-Veni.
 Europe: ERC.
 Or Marie Curie, only in a country where you have not been the last 4 yrs.